Devgoyal2808/Cifar10/README.md

 K nearest neighbors.

-and check which one works best to predict the results:
+and check which one works best to predict the category photo belongs to.
+This can be used in:
+# Recaptcha, I am not a robot